lab1092/blender-manual_ja/manual/lighting/ambient_occlusion.rst

       Threshold
          The limit below which the sample is considered fully occluded ("black") or un-occluded ("white"), and skipped.
       Adapt to Speed
          A factor to reduce AO sampling on fast-moving pixels.
-As it uses the :guilabel:`Vec` render pass, that must also be enabled (see :doc:`render passes page </render/post_process/passes>`).
+As it uses the *Vec* render pass, that must also be enabled (see :doc:`render passes page </render/post_process/passes>`).

 .. note:: About QMC